 Photo source: Dorsch Gruppe

 As of this year, there is a Highschool for American forces at the US base in Kaiserslautern.
-850 students in classes 9 to 12 are receiving top class education in the “Kaiserslautern Military Community”.
+Over 700 students in classes 9 to 12 are receiving top class education in the “Kaiserslautern Military Community”.
 The Federal Building Agency “Landesbetrieb Liegenschafts- und Baubetreuung” was responsible for designing the complex of buildings over an area of 17.200 square metres.
 The design of the school building is excellent: Individual learning areas as well as sports hall and gymnasium fan out from a central aula which has a stage and gallery.

 More than 10.000 square metres of the Kermi x-net knob plate have been installed in the building.